sabarishvk/disk_monitoring_tool/README.md

 A disk monitoring tool that can monitor disk usage and also report on any faulty disk

 ## Installation
-- Make sure 'smartmontools' is installed for checking disk health. apt-get install smartmontools <br />
+- Make sure 'smartmontools' is installed for checking disk health. <br />
+apt-get install smartmontools <br />

 - Make sure sendmail is installed and configured for sending out notiication mails